aatuh/recsys/docs/licensing/eval_license.md

 ## 9. Open Source Components

-If Licensee uses any open-source components of Recsys separately, such components are governed by their respective open-source licenses.
+If Licensee uses any open-source components of RecSys separately, such components are governed by their respective open-source licenses.
 These Evaluation Terms govern only Evaluation Materials provided under this document.

 ---